DrylandEcology/rSOILWAT2/README.md

 Note, the branch 'master' is currently not active and there are no releases so far.

-If you make use of this model, please cite appropriate references and we would like to hear about your particular study (especially a copy of any published paper).
+If you make use of this model, please cite appropriate references, and we would like to hear about your particular study (especially a copy of any published paper).

 Some recent references